 When these trains arrive at the border station of Padang Besar, if you want to catch a Shuttle Train to Hat Yai you will have to go through passport control and get stamped out of Malaysia and into Thailand.

 Another alternative to the Shuttle Train to Hat Yai is to walk over the tracks (go upstairs avoiding the passport control area), then walk over the main road border crossing into Thailand.

 Once you come out of the Thai immigration area, there is a bus stop on the opposite side of the road on your right.

 From here you can catch a cheap, but now rather infrequent local bus to Hat Yai city centre, or Hat Yai bus station (first stop).

-Tickets for the ETS Train from KL to Padang Besar cost :
+Tickets for the ETS Train from KL to Padang Besar cost approximately (fares vary due to the KTM Flexi Fare system):